Last Updated on June 1, 2023 by Kapuluan

 …PEG-100 Stearate (Surfactant)…Carbomer (Stabiliser/Viscosity Modifier), Benzyl Benzoate (Solvent), Acrylates/C10-30 Alkyl Acrylate Crosspolymer (Stabiliser/Viscosity Modifier)…Butylphenyl Methylpropional (Fragrance Ingredient), Denatonium Benzoate (Denaturant).

 You get the idea…and this is only half of the description.
 How many of these things do you know are safe?

-When you create your own coconut oil body scrub, you’ll only use a few all-natural ingredients, which are easy to find.
-Everything you include in your DIY scrub will be free of chemicals and other artificial elements (if chose all natural ingredients).
+When you create your coconut oil body scrub, you’ll only use a few all-natural, easy-to-find ingredients.
+In addition, everything you include in your DIY scrub will be free of chemicals and other artificial elements (if you choose all-natural ingredients).

 Note the differences between salt and sugar scrubs.
-Salt is more abrasive than sugar and is better for rougher areas of the body like feet, elbows and legs.
-Unrefined sugars will be less processed and retain more nutrients, which your skin will easily absorb.
-It’s ideal for sensitive areas like the face and torso.
+Salt is more abrasive than sugar and better for rougher body areas like feet, elbows, and legs.
+Unrefined sugars will be less processed and retain more nutrients, which your skin will quickly absorb.
+Therefore, it’s ideal for sensitive areas like the face and torso.
 If you have any cuts, avoid using the salt scrubs until they’re healed so you won’t feel the sting.

 Here are some DIY coconut oil scrub ideas you can make and try for yourself.
-All of them include coconut oil, one exfoliating ingredient and a fragrant essential oil.
+They all include coconut oil, one exfoliating ingredient, and a fragrant essential oil.
 You can leave out the essential oil if you love a pure coconut scent.
-Try adding a body scrub to your shower routine, once or twice a week, and see the difference it makes.
+Try adding a body scrub to your shower routine once or twice a week, and see the difference it makes.

 Coconut Oil Sugar Scrubs